ifelsenetwork/ifelsenetwork.github.io/README.md

 Marketing website for the IfElse Network

 ## Status
-This currently just has a temporary page so that visitors don't get linked to an epty page.
-We should eventualy replace this with a proper Marketing website.
+This is currently just a temporary page so that visitors don't get linked to an empty page.
+We should eventually replace this with a proper marketing website.

 ### Colours
-We need another branding colour, because white and purple are asociated with text because of our logo.
+We need another branding colour, because white and purple are associated with text because of our logo.
 I tried experimenting with a new one for the links, but it doesn't look too great.
 Can someone please try and find a better option?